Perform multihost inference using Pathways

 Apply this YAML.
 Wait for the PathwaysJob to be scheduled.
 Once scheduled, the model server may take some time to restore the checkpoint.
 For the 405B model, this takes ~7 minutes.

-4. Look at the Kubernetes logs to see if the JetStream model server is ready:
+4. Look at the Kubernetes logs to see if the JetStream model server is ready: The workload was named `jetstream-pathways` in the previous YAML, and `0` is the head node.

-kubectl logs -f pathways-USERNAME-pathways-head-0-0-uuid -c jetstream
+kubectl logs -f jetstream-pathways-0 -c jax-tpu

 The output is similar to the following which indicates the JetStream model server is ready to serve requests: